 Introduction to Data Binding

-- Bindings in the Metric Set Designer
+- Metric Set Designer

 - See also

 For every data visualization that shows data on your dashboard, there is an underlying metric set that encapsulates the data that is being visualized, and settings that map various parts of the data visualization to data elements.

 The settings are different depending on the type of data visualization.
 They are organised by Series; A bar chart for instance has a number of settings in each series, such as:

 - Bar Height - lets you specify the measure that determines the height of each data point bar

 - Bar Horizontal Position - lets you specify the hierarchy that determines the position of each data point bar along the x axis

 - Description - lets you specify the legend or series label